kristianmandrup/cream/README.markdown

 ## Generators

-The following generators are currently available
+The following generators are currently available:

+Main generator:

-* cream:config    - Configure Rails 3 application with Cream (master generator)
+* cream:full_config    - Configure Rails 3 application with Cream (master generator)

-Sub-generators

-* cream:views     - Generates partials for menu items
+Config generators:

 * devise:config   - Configure Rails 3 application with Devise
 * devise:users    - Configure Rails 3 application with Devise users
 * cancan:config   - Configures app with CanCan
 * permits:config  - Configures app with CanCan Permits
 * roles:config    - Configures app with Roles

+Other generators:

-* cancan:restlinks - create REST links locale file
+* cancan:restlinks - Create REST links locale file
-* devise:links - create devise links locale file (should maybe be renamed authlinks?)
+* devise:links - Create devise links locale file (should maybe be renamed authlinks?)
+* cream:views     - Generates partials for menu items

 All the above generators have specs included in cream that demonstrate how to use them and should verify that they work as expected.